 Non-permanent establishment in the Netherlands

-If you are a foreign company that does not have a permanent establishment in the Netherlands, you do not have to register with the Dutch Commercial Register.
-However, if you are liable to pay VAT, you do need to register with the Dutch Tax and Customs Administration.
+If your foreign company does not have a permanent establishment in the Netherlands, you do not have to register with the Dutch Commercial Register, but you can - for instance if your customers ask for a KVK number.
+If you are liable to pay VAT, you do need to register with the Dutch Tax and Customs Administration.

 Registering temporary employment agencies and other suppliers of workers